5 min

 Bags under eyes affect most people

-Bags under eyes are a widespread cosmetic concern, affecting most people at some point in their lives.
+Bags under eyes are a widespread cosmetic concern, affecting many people at some point.
 They are caused by various factors, including genetics, ageing, lack of sleep, diet, and stress.
 They can also be symptoms of an underlying medical condition, such as allergies, sinusitis, or fluid retention.

 Dark Circles Under Eyes - Causes & Treatment